Top 12 Most Popular Turkish Foods (With Photos!)

 It’s a fabulous mix and match breakfast served with bread or simit and plenty of tea.
 Every cafe and restaurant serves its own version and the quality does vary, so be selective.
 But if you are lucky enough to be in Van in the east of the country (probably not these days), or find a restaurant serving a Van breakfast, do not miss out!

 And if that isn’t enough calories for you, perhaps go syrup and deep fried.
-Lokma, small balls of deep fried leaved dough covered in syrup, or tulumba, a thinner dough syringed into hot fat and soaked in syrup – a very popular street food.
+Lokma, small balls of deep fried leaved dough covered in syrup, or tulumba, a thinner dough syringed into hot fat and soaked in syrup – a very popular street food in Turkey.

 Caroline Williams is a British writer who lived in Istanbul for 15 years.